Official High School Transcripts:

 Term Change Requests

-Students who wish to change the term indicated on their application must submit a term change request to the Office of Undergraduate Admissions prior to registering for and/or attending any classes at CU Denver.
-Students can defer admission for up to one year from the initial term indicated on the application.
-For example, a student that initially applied for Fall 2017 may defer until Fall 2018.
+Admitted students who wish to change the term indicated on their application must submit a term change request to the Office of Undergraduate Admissions prior to registering for and/or attending any classes at CU Denver.
+Admitted students can defer admission for up to one year from the initial term indicated on the application.
+For example, an admitted student that initially applied for Fall 2018 may defer until Fall 2019.

-Note: A maximum of three term change requests per application will be honored.
+Note: A maximum of three term change requests per application are honored.

 Change of Major Requests